rust-br/rust-book-pt-br/second-edition/src/ch11-02-running-tests.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 2 filtered out
 ```

-Only the test with the name `one_hundred` ran; the other two tests didn’t match
-that name.
-The test output lets us know we had more tests than what this
-command ran by displaying `2 filtered out` at the end of the summary line.

 Somente o teste com o nome `one_hundred` foi executado; os outros dois testes
 não correspondiam a esse nome.
 A saída do teste nos permite saber que tivemos
 mais testes do que o que esse comando executou exibindo `2 filtered out`
 (2 filtrado) no final da linha de resumo.

-We can’t specify the names of multiple tests in this way; only the first value
-given to `cargo test` will be used.
-But there is a way to run multiple tests.

 Não podemos especificar os nomes de vários testes dessa maneira; somente o primeiro
 valor dado ao `cargo test` será usado.
 Mas há uma maneira de executar vários testes.

-#### Filtering to Run Multiple Tests
 #### Filtragem para Executar Vários Testes

-We can specify part of a test name, and any test whose name matches that value
-will be run.
-For example, because two of our tests’ names contain `add`, we can
-run those two by running `cargo test add`:

 Podemos especificar parte de um nome de teste e qualquer teste cujo nome corresponda
 a esse valor será executado.
 Por exemplo, como dois nomes de nossos testes contêm `add`,